chilicrabcakes/SATsolver/README.md

 (sat?
 '4 ((1 2) (3 4)) returns (1 3 2 4)

 ### Speed
-As of now, this program solves a conditional of size 100 in less than a tenth of a second.
+As of now, this program solves a conditional of size 100 in less than a tenth of a second on my core i7 processor.

 Thank you!
 For comments, compliments, or constructive criticism please email ayushlall@g.ucla.edu